 |Written by festivals|

-Barcelona Easter 2014.
-Things to do in Barcelona at Easter.
+Barcelona Easter 2015 and Easter weekend.
+Things to do in Barcelona for Easter weekend 2015.
 What to do and where to find Easter parades and Good Friday processions in Barcelona.
 Easter week in Spain is called “Semana Santa” which means "Holy Week" and Easter weekend is at the start of the Easter week in Spain.

-The Easter week starts on Palm Sunday called "Diumenge de Rams" in Catalan" and "Domingo de Ramos" in Spanish.
+Spain's Easter week begins on Palm Sunday called "Diumenge de Rams" in Catalan" and "Domingo de Ramos" in Spanish.
 Palm Sunday is the Sunday before Easter week.
 TWEET THIS PAGE

 What to do at Easter in Barcelona?